howhowcan/Network_Topology_with_Mininet/README.md

 > TODO:
 > * Describe how to execute your program
 > * Show the screenshot of using iPerf command in Mininet
+> To execute my program, you must have an linux enviroment with Mininet installed in your machine.
 1. Push topology.py to the repo
 2. Connect to the container by Pietty, and login as root
 3. Clone my repo by `git clone https://github.com/nctucn/lab2-howhowcan.git Network_Topology`